*MAJOR UPDATE IN PROGRESS* I’m revising this entire website, including LGBTQ+ Literature and Film. Thank you for understanding.

-An illuminating, deeply-moving documentary which brings to life the historic 1920s/30s Left Bank lesbian artistic circle, including Gertrude Stein, Colette, Djuna Barnes, and many others (not to mention Picasso, Joyce, and Hemingway); the excellent DVD offers a wealth of supplemental materials (detailed below), including rare home movies of Stein & Toklas, Colette, Picasso, and much more.
+IN BRIEF, illuminating documentary brings to life the historic 1920s/30s Left Bank lesbian artistic circle, including Gertrude Stein, Colette, Djuna Barnes, and many others (with a nod to Picasso, Joyce, and Hemingway).

 Greta Schiller’s award-winning documentary Paris Was A Woman (1995) explores the extraordinary women, many of whom were lesbian or bisexual, in the Left Bank’s thriving cultural scene between the wars.
 Through Schiller’s exceptional filmmaking (she directed, co-produced and flawlessly edited), and Andrea Weiss’s brilliant research and screenwriting, we come to know the living, complex women who so often stand only as cultural icons: Gertrude Stein, Colette, and Romaine Brooks.
 We also meet many of their less well-known but no less fascinating contemporaries.
 In a mere 75 minutes, with a spellbinding use of archival photos and film footage, Schiller manages to recreate the mood and flavor of this unique community of women who came to The City of Lights (and Love) from the U.S., England, and every corner of the world.
 This inspired, and moving, film brings to life their passion both for the arts and for a freedom in their personal lives which still resonates today.